So you survived their junior year of high school–congratulations, mom!

 Senior year is expensive.

-The opportunities to spend money are endless – senior pictures, senior rings, bricks, trips, prom, beach days.
-Mix in the cost of all those college applications and you end up with a lot of extra expenses.
+The opportunities to spend money are endless – senior pictures, senior rings, bricks, trips, prom, grad parties, and so much more.
+Mix in the cost of all those college applications, and you end up with a lot of extra expenses.

 Don’t feel you have to do it all or pay for it all.